 My Lords, I am glad that the Statement and the noble Baroness herself stressed the need for a positive partnership with the European Union.
 Is the noble Baroness not concerned then that the President of the United States is not well disposed towards the European Union?
 Indeed, he wants it to fall apart—likewise his nominee for ambassador to the European Union.
 Does that not give the noble Baroness cause for concern?

 One of the things discussed over the lunch was exactly how we can ensure that relationships between the United States and the European Union remain as strong as ever.
-We are very keen to make sure that that is well understood and that the EU along with us play an important international role as we always have done.
+We are very keen to make sure that that is well understood and that the EU along with us plays an important international role as we always have done.

 My Lords, on the sapphire jubilee of the Queen, can I say how pleased I am that we are in the process having a realm for her and her successors to rule over?
 My second point is in relation to the sort of hate campaign going on against the United States simply and solely because it has, for four years, elected a different sort of President—if I can put it that way.
 Did the Prime Minister remind Europe that it is protected against people who wish it ill by the enormous economic and military power of the United States through NATO?